pagkly/Zed/Investopedia/Investing/Endogenous Growth Theory.md

 Economist Paul Romer put forward the argument that technological change is not just an [exogenous](https://www.investopedia.com/terms/e/exogenous-growth.asp) byproduct of independent scientific developments.
 He sought to prove that government policies, including investment in R&D and intellectual property laws, helped foster endogenous innovation and fuel persistent economic growth.

 Romer previously complained that his findings hadn’t been taken seriously enough.
-However, he was awarded the 2018 [Nobel Prize in Economics](https://www.investopedia.com/terms/n/nobel-memorial-prize-in-economic-sciences.asp) for his studies on long-term economic growth and its relationship with technological innovation.
+However, he was awarded the 2018 [Nobel Prize in Economics](https://www.investopedia.com/terms/n/nobel-memorial-prize-in-economic-sciences.asp) for his studies on long-term [[Economic Growth ]]and its relationship with technological innovation.
 His concepts are also regularly discussed by politicians when they debate ways to stimulate economies.

 ## Criticism of Endogenous Growth Theory